This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 After becoming a proofreader and getting some experience under my belt, I decided to learn how to copyedit so I could work with a broader range of clients and make a bit more money.

 I also found myself writing a children’s book.
 Me?
 A writer?
 Really?
-My Aunt Lindsay, my namesake, has published three books, and my sister has written an epic children’s story that she’s still fine-tuning.
+My Aunt Lindsay, my namesake, has published four books, and my sister has written an epic children’s story that she’s still fine-tuning.
 My grandfather was also a writer.

 But I never could have imagined that I would be inspired and motivated to write a children’s story.